Psychology in the Real World

 - Humanistic Theory of Personality

-- Environmental Influences on Personality
+- Social and Cultural Influences on Personality

 - Chapter Quiz: Personality and the Self